iusztinpaul/energy-forecasting/README.md

 ## Weights & Biases

-We will use Weights & Biases as our serverless ML plaform.
-Thus, you have to create an account and a project on Weights & Biases.
-We will show you later how to configure our code to use your W&B project.
+We will use Weights & Biases as our serverless ML platform.
+Thus, you must create an account and a project on Weights & Biases.
+We will show you how to configure our code to use your W&B project later.

+[I explained in this lesson how to create an API Key on W&B.](placeholder Medium article) But long story short, you can go to your W&B user settings and create the API Key from there.

-**If you want everything to work with the default settings use the following names:**
+**If you want everything to work with the default settings, use the following naming conventions:**
 - create an `entity` called `teaching-mlops`
 - create a `project` called `energy_consumption`